 You can see the code on GitHub – and even download the code to run locally on your own system, but only if you’ve got R installed and all the necessary R packages.
 Explaining how to do that is definitely beyond the scope of this FAQ, though. :)

-In my day job, I analyze data for a tech publisher with R and host the Do More With R series at InfoWorld.
+In my previous work life, I analyzed data for a tech publisher with R and hosted the Do More With R series at InfoWorld.
 I also wrote Practical R for Mass Communication and Journalism.
+I now write a Retirement Blog, still occasionally freelance, and am trying to enjoy life.